sakateka/tlook/README.md

 A tool for fast charting in the terminal.

 # How to
-You have a metric in the form
+You have metrics in the form
 ```
 key1=value1
 key2=value2